DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/releasenotes/installation.md

 ## Feature management
 Enable the following features in D365 Feature management:
 - Finance utilities
-- Finance utilities - AR utilities (additional license option)
+- Finance utilities - AR utilities (additional license option, included in subscription)

 If above feature is not visible, press **Check for updates** to refresh the feature management list.